imaegg11/home/README.md

 Search bar allows for prefix based searching, where prefixes can change the end url destination

-All search settings is stored on your browser in localStorage
+All data for settings is stored on your browser in localStorage

-`Ctrl + Enter` to open in new window
+`Ctrl + Enter` to open in new window when searching

-`Ctrl + .` to pull up the settings
+`Ctrl + .` to pull up the settings and modify the site your hearts content

 ---